autowarefoundation/autoware.universe/sensing/pointcloud_preprocessor/docs/distortion-corrector.md

 ## Assumptions / Known limits

 - The node requires that time synchronization works well between the pointcloud, twist, and IMU.
+- If you want to use 3D distortion corrector without IMU, please check that the linear and angular velocity fields of your twist message are not empty.